BRGM/ComPASS/doc/fractures.rst

 ==================

 The fractures are objects of codimension one, they are defined as a set of faces.
-The geometry of the fractures is given with the keyword :code:`fracture_faces` in :func:`simulation.init <ComPASS.simulation.base.init>`.
+The function which returns the geometry of the fractures is given with the keyword :code:`fracture_faces` in :func:`simulation.init <ComPASS.simulation.base.init>`.
-It can be a list of face global indexes, or a mask over all the faces.
+The geometry can be a list of face global indexes, or a mask over all the faces.

-The fracture thickness is up to know a global property which is set (before calling the :func:`simulation.init <ComPASS.simulation.base.init>` function) as follows:
+The fracture thickness is up to now a global property which is set (before calling the :func:`simulation.init <ComPASS.simulation.base.init>` function) as follows:

 .. code-block:: python